-As we approach the festive season, we look back to the origins of the sending of cards as Christmas tradition, (started by one of the United Kingdom’s earliest archivists!), and feature a gallery of one hundred years of seasonal cards in the collection of The Rothschild Archive.
+In this seasonal Choice, we look back to the origins of the sending of cards as Christmas tradition, started by one of the United Kingdom’s earliest archivists,

 Sending Christmas cards is a tradition familiar to most with and although for many people e-cards and social media have taken over from the classic paper cards, people still love to send and receive seasonal good wishes.
 Over the years, the Rothschild family and businesses have embraced this custom to send festive wishes to friends, thank clients for their custom, remember business contacts and to promote general goodwill.

 One of the earliest known examples of what might be considered a ‘Christmas card’ is a parchment manuscript - ‘King James’s Christmas Card’, discovered in 1979 in the collections of the former Scottish Record Office in Edinburgh.
 The manuscript was originally presented to King James I of England (VI of Scotland) and his son Henry Frederick, Prince of Wales during the Christmas period of 1611.
 It incorporated Rosicrucian imagery, with the words of the greeting – "…a gesture of joyful celebration of the Birthday of the Lord, in most joy and fortune, we enter into the new auspicious year 1612" being laid out to form a rose.